 By the way, think of storms in Jonah, saar is the Hebrew word for storm, that's what it was in Jonah.
 Do we every have a saar or a saarah, a storm with Elijah?
 Is there ever a storm, a saarah with Elijah?

-Rabbi: At the very end of Elijah's life, he ascends to shamayim in what?
-It says there is a saarah gedol, there's a saarah that comes and susei esh – and there are horses of fire, it's a fire storm that is coming to take Elijah to heaven.
+At the very end of Elijah's life, he ascends to shamayim [heaven] in what?
+It says there is a saarah gedol, there's a saarah that comes, and susei esh – and there are horses of fire, it's a fire storm that is coming to take Elijah to heaven.
 What is the fire storm?
 God.
 Do you understand the paradox over here?
 At the end of his life, he does meet God in the firestorm.
-So now God says, so this is the firestorm is for Elijah, but God is saying this is something else and I am not in the storm this time, I am not in the fire storm.
+But now God says, it’s almost like the firestorm is for Elijah, but God is saying this is something else, and I am not in the fire storm.
 Do you know where I am?
 I am in the kol demamah dakah.
 We'll get back to that in a moment.

 I just want to point out one thing after this epiphany.
 What's Elijah's reaction?
-"Vayehi kishmoa Eliyahu" – As Elijah hears this vayalet panav beadarto, he hides his face in his coat because God has appeared to him and he is scared.
+"Vayehi kishmoa Eliyahu" – As Elijah hears this, vayalet panav beadarto, he hides his face in his cloak, because God has appeared to him and he is scared.
 What does this reminds you of?
 Who else hides his face when he sees the presence of God for the first time?
 The answer is Moses.
 Where does Moses hide his face?
 At the sneh, at the burning bush.
-There also there was fire by the way, God had appeared in fire.
-And Moses seeing that, "vayaster Moshe panav" – "he goes and he hides his face in his hand because he doesn't want to see God.
+There also there was fire, by the way, God had appeared in fire.
+And Moses seeing that, "vayaster Moshe panav" – "he goes and he hides his face in his hand” because he doesn't want to see God.

-Audience: Hashem will always take us back and we will always get second chances and third chances…
+Audience: Hashem will always take us back, we will always get second chances and third chances…

-Rabbi: Okay, good!
+Rabbi Fohrman: Okay, good!
 I think you're right.
 Let's just develop that theory.
-There is another interesting thing too, just something I noticed last week, I'll share it with you.
+There is another interesting thing too, just something I noticed last week.
 I don't know quite what to make of it but I am just going to share it with you and you guys can do with this what you will as long as you don't ascribe it to me.

-So look at Elijah over here at that pivotal moment when he decided to go to Horeb, when he does go to Horeb.
+So look at Elijah over here at that pivotal moment when he goes to Horeb.
 Vayakam, vayochal vayishteh vayelech.
-Where else do you have those four verbs in immediate successions; Vayakam, vayochal vayishteh vayelech, not exactly the same order, but those four verbs with nothing else in between?
+Where else do you have those four verbs in immediate successions; Vayakam, vayochal, vayishteh, vayelech, not exactly the same order, but those four verbs with nothing else in between?
 It's with Esau.
 Where?

-Now, what I am about to tell you is speculative, it's really just speculative, but it's kind of interesting.
-It's actually based a little bit on Rav Hutner, you can find this in Pachad Yitzchak but I forget where.
-So I can't give you an address off hand, I saw it years ago in Pachad Yitzchak, but here is a fascinating idea that emerges really from Rav Hutner.
+Now, what I am about to tell you is speculative, but it's kind of interesting.
+It's actually based a little bit on Rav Hutner, I saw it years ago in Pachad Yitzchak,.
 Rav Hutner wants to argue that there are two great forces in the world, so to speak.
 One force he call the force of bechor, to be a bechor.
 The other force he calls, is the opposite force, the opposite force from bechor.
 How do you spell bechor?
 Bet-chaf-resh.
 Do you see anything interesting about bet-chaf-resh?
 Two, twenty, two hundred; you see what's happening here?
-These are the two's right, these are the two's.
+These are the two's.
 So what would the opposite of bechor be?
 The opposite of bechor he is going to argue, is going to be rechev.
 Rechev – two hundred, twenty, two.

 Now, let's talk about rechev.
 The relationship to a rechev and a father would be, one, two, two hundred, twenty, two.
 Tell me what the graph looks like?
 A backwards parabola; a different graph.
 If you think about these two parabolas, the parabola of rechev looks like this.
 The parabola of bechor looks like this.
 Father is here, bechor looks like this, rechev looks like that.
 It's sort of curious that if you even think about the graph of a rechev, the graph of a rechev kind of reminds you of what a rechev actually looks like.
 What is a rechev?
 A rechev is a chariot?
 What is a chariot?
 A chariot is a thing that you sit on, a thing that maybe a father would sit on.
 If you imagine, it's almost like this bold shape thing, you have this ground over here, you have this rechev sitting on top of the ground.
 What's the purpose of a rechev?
 Let's talk about the father and let's talk about the ground or let's talk about what's underneath the rechev.

 There is another force, the other force is bechor.
 Bechor is exactly the opposite.
 The parabola goes the other way.
 If I am a bechor, I am part of the children, I am part of the family.
 The job of a bechor is to transmit, to be a conduit, to make the parabola go the other way, to transmit, to be involved in the world, to be involved with people, to involve even other non-Jews, somehow take that energy of God, teach, and to somehow transmit it to the others.
 I am not trying to reflect it back to God, I am trying to transmit it outwards.
 It's one, two, twenty, two hundred.
 It's going out there.
 It's more dangerous, but it's an entirely different way of seeing things.
 Vayivez Esav et-habechorah, the echo is in Elijah.
 It's almost as if Elijah is taking that mishnah bechor and throwing it away and saying, I am the rechev.
 I am not the bechor.
 I am the opposite of bechor.
 It strikes me as if the falling asleep twice was a kind of running way, similar to Jonah.
 What was he doing?

-In the Moses case, God was angry at klal Yisrael for having left behind the brit.
-In this case, Elijah was angry at klal Yisrael for having left behind the brit.
+In the Moses case, God was angry at the people of Israel for having left behind the covenant.
+In this case, Elijah was angry at the people of Israel for having left behind the covenant.
 But the roles are reversed.
-What God comes out and says here is mah lecha poh Eliyahu – "What are you doing here, Elijah?"
+God comes out and asks Elijah, mah lecha poh Eliyahu – "What are you doing here, Elijah?"
 He says it twice.
 Elijah answers the same thing twice.
-The second time Elijah answers, God says, it's time for a new navi.
-Lech, go and appoint Elisha as navi instead of you.
-What does that remind you of?
-Elisha is the bechor, he is not the rechev.
+The second time Elijah answers, God says, it's time for a new prophet.
+Lech, go and appoint Elisha as prophet instead of you.

 Finding God's Justice in the Prayer of Unetaneh Tokef